Random discrete copulas: Concluding remarks

 \section{Concluding remarks}

 In this paper we introduced the notion of a random discrete copula and explored its basic properties.
 We proved that the expected value of the evaluation of a random discrete copula at a certain point is equal to the value of the product copula, while its variance rapidly decreased with the size of the mesh.
-This is a consequence of our decision to define a random discrete copula as a random convex combination of extreme points of the Birkhoff polytope $\mathscr{B}_k$.
+This seems to support the intuition - if we imagine picking two real life random variables at random with no preferences, intuitively it is reasonable to expect that they would be nearly independent with high probability, since they could be describing two unrelated phenomena.
+The expected value is also consistent with our choice to model the situation where no information is available (broadness).
+The fast rate of convergence of the variance to $0$ with the mesh size is a consequence of our decision to define a random discrete copula on $\DK$ as a random convex combination of extreme points of the Birkhoff polytope $\mathscr{B}_k$.
 The coefficients were chosen uniformly with respect to the Lebesgue measure on a standard simplex.
 This means that the copulas corresponding to the points near the center of mass of the Birkhoff polytope $\mathscr{B}_k$ are much more probable than those close to the boundary.
+An important point to take away from our results is that the shape of variance as a function of the point $(u,v)$ does not change with the mesh size in the discrete case.
+It contains the crucial factor $uv(1-u)(1-v)$ which is only scaled with respect to the mesh size.
 We also considered bilinear extension of a random discrete copula and calculated its expected value and variance at every point in the unit square.

 Our future work will include investigation of the convergence of a random discrete copula as the size of the mesh increases.
 It would also be interesting to consider other distributions on the set of discrete copulas and look for one with a slower rate of convergence of the variance.
+Furthermore, we plan to develop models that will account for prior knowledge about the unknown dependence structure.
+For example, one might want the model to reflect a prior knowledge about concordance, tail dependence, or asymmetry of the unknown copula.